 Glimpse the future and get inspired!

 Maker Faire Tulsa is an award-winning, family-friendly event celebrating technology, education, science, arts, crafts, engineering, food, sustainability, and making of all kinds.
-In 2020, Fab Lab Tulsa celebrates our eighth maker faire anniversary and third year as one of just 30 Featured Faires in the world.
+In 2021, Fab Lab Tulsa celebrates its ninth maker faire anniversary and takes pride in being one of the longest continuously running faires in the world!

 Maker Faire is an event created by MAKE Magazine.
 Whether as hobbyists or professionals, makers are creative, resourceful and curious, developing projects that demonstrate how they can interact with the world around them.
 Maker Faire Tulsa highlights Tulsa’s own Do-It-Yourself (DIY) mindset.